Long Term Care Insurance Ohio Partnership Rates & Companies

 |Rest of Ohio||$90,155||$77,563||$48,600||$45,760|

-The Ohio Long Term Care Partnership Program combines private LTC insurance with special access to Medicaid.
-The Ohio Partnership allows policy holders to shield all or a part of their assets while still qualifying for Medicaid.
+The Ohio Long Term Care Partnership joins private LTC insurance with special access to Medicaid.
+This program allows policy holders to shield all or a part of their assets while still qualifying for Medicaid.
 This special asset protection works if your long term care needs are more than the amount payable by your long term care insurance.
+Policies sold under the Ohio Long Term Care Partnership Program are often called Partnership Policies.

 Ohio Long Term Care Partnership Program Reciprocity